LiLin Hally, LCSW

 Kirsten holds degrees from New York University and Lewis and Clark College.
 For several years she was a therapist at the Portland DBT Institute, where she was on the Path to Mindful Eating Team and a DBT trainer.
 After a stint managing the team, she left to be a Clinical Director of a partial hospitalization program before moving on to start her own private practice and focus on RO DBT.
 She is a past Chair of the Columbia River Eating Disorder Network, and was, up until 2016, Coordinator of Lewis & Clark College’s Eating Disorder Certificate Program, where she still teaches occasionally as an adjunct.
 She also gives frequent trainings for professionals.
 In addition to being trained in RO DBT and DBT, Kirsten has also received extensive training in Sensorimotor Psychotherapy for trauma and EMDR.

-Kirsten is a native of Portland where she lives with her husband, teenage son and large labradoodle.
-She identifies as OC, and has found the RO skills invaluable in her own life, in allowing her to get out of her own head, deeply connect and (while still being super busy) be more open, flexible, and have more fun.
+Kirsten is a native of Portland where she lives with her husband, son (who attends college locally), and large labradoodle.
+She identifies as OC and has found the RO skills invaluable in her own life, in allowing her to get out of her head once in a while, connect more deeply with others, and have more fun.
 She is thrilled to partner with LiLin in making this treatment available to more OC adults and teens in Portland.

 LCSW, Abri Senior Clinician

 Shadee Hardy (she/her) is a Licensed Clinical Social Worker.
 She has been intensively trained in RO DBT and both provides individual therapy and facilitates RO DBT classes.
 Shadee identifies as someone who leans towards over control, and has found daily practice of radical openness to have a profound effect on her ability to connect, accept, and approach situations flexibly.
 Shadee hails from Minneapolis, Minnesota where she obtained her master’s degree in social work from the University of Saint Thomas and College of Saint Catherine.
 Shadee was drawn to Oregon as she had the opportunity to develop more expertise in evidence-based treatments, and for the past six years, she has been happy to call Portland home.